bioboot/bimm143_F18/lectures.md

 **Topics**: The traditional path to drug discovery; High throughput screening  approaches; Computational receptor/target-based bioinformatics approaches; Computational ligand/drug-based bioinformatics approaches; Small molecule docking methods; Prediction and analysis of biomolecular complexes and drug optimization.

 **Goals**:
-- Appreciate how bioinformatics can predict functional dynamics & aid drug discovery,
+- Appreciate how bioinformatics can aid drug discovery,
 - Be able to use Maestro for biomolecular visualization and analysis,
 - Be able to perform *In silico* docking and virtual screening strategies for drug discovery,
 - Understand the increasing role of bioinformatics in the drug discovery process.